gboeing/ppd534/software/readme.md

 Open a terminal, change directories to your desktop, and run `git clone https://github.com/gboeing/ppd534.git` to copy the course files to your desktop

-When that has finished, run `docker pull gboeing/ppd534:latest` to download the course's docker image (might take a couple minutes)
+When that has finished, run `docker pull gboeing/ppd534:latest` to download the course's docker image (might take a couple minutes to complete)

 When that has finished, close your terminal window.